-EU AI Act ยท Frequently Asked Questions
+EU AI Act · Frequently Asked Questions

 EU AI Act Registration FAQ

 Answers to the most common questions about EU AI Act registration requirements, deadlines, and obligations for US and international companies.
+Updated 8 May 2026 to reflect the Digital Omnibus political agreement.

 Yes.
 Article 2 of the EU AI Act applies to providers placing AI systems on the EU market or whose AI output is used in the EU, regardless of where the provider is established.
 If your AI system processes data about EU residents, makes decisions affecting EU users, or is deployed by EU-based customers, you are likely in scope.
 See our full analysis for US companies.

 Article 71 establishes an EU-wide database for high-risk AI systems.
-Providers (or their authorized representatives) must enter specific information about their high-risk AI systems into this database before placing them on the market.
+Providers (or their authorised representatives) must enter specific information about their high-risk AI systems into this database before placing them on the market.
 The database is publicly accessible to promote transparency.

 Article 99 establishes three tiers: up to EUR 35M or 7% of global turnover for prohibited practices, up to EUR 15M or 3% for high-risk system violations (including registration failures), and up to EUR 7.5M or 1% for incorrect information.
+The Digital Omnibus introduces additional protections for Small Mid-Caps (50–500 employees, €10M–€100M turnover).
 See our full penalty breakdown.

 Annex III lists eight areas: biometrics, critical infrastructure, education, employment, essential services (credit/insurance), law enforcement, migration/border control, and administration of justice.
 See our detailed Annex III guide.